Kentown25/Retail_Sales_Perfomance/README.md

 7. [Next Steps](next-steps)

 ### Project Background
-Retail businesses often struggle to understand how different customer segments and product categories contribute to overall sales performance.
-Without clear insight into which categories drive revenue, how customer demographics influence purchasing behavior, and how product pricing affects demand, it is difficult to optimize inventory, marketing, or pricing strategies.
+Retail businesses often struggle to understand how different customer attributes and product categories contribute to overall sales performance.
+Without a clear understanding of which categories drive sales, how customer demographics influence purchasing behavior, and how product pricing affects demand, it is difficult to optimize inventory, marketing, or pricing strategies.

 This project analyzes retail sales data to identify patterns across product categories, gender, age groups, and price points.
-The goal is to uncover which categories perform best, how customer demographics shape spending, and where opportunities exist to improve sales, target marketing efforts, and refine product inventory.
+The goal is to uncover which categories perform best, how customer demographics shape spending, and where opportunities exist to improve sales, enhance target marketing efforts, and refine product inventory.

 Data cleaning & preparation was done in Excel.
 The raw dataset, cleaned dataset, pivot tables, and a data cleaning log to document transformations can be found here: [(Data)](retail_sales_dataset.xlsx).